openvinotoolkit/geti-sdk/README.md

 - **Launching and monitoring training jobs**

 What is not supported:

 - Model upload
 - Prediction upload
-- Plenty of other things that are supported in GETi but not included in the SDK just yet.
+- Plenty of other things that are supported in the Intel® Geti™ platform but not included in the SDK just yet.
 These will be added in due time.

-## High level API reference
+# High level API reference
 The `Geti` class provides the following methods:

 - `download_project` -- Downloads a project by project name.